tyirvine/Informant/README.md

 After authorizing, you may need to quit Informant and re-open it.

-### Does Informant require a subscription?
-Nope.
-Informant is free to use!
-However, creating it was a lot of work, so please [consider sponsoring](https://github.com/sponsors/tyirvine).

 ### Is Informant localized?
 Yes!
 However, it uses Microsoft Azure for translations so they may not be 100% accurate.
 If you've found a translation that you think is incorrect, please [submit feedback](https://github.com/tyirvine/Informant/issues/new/choose).